PadmaUnlimited/padma-theme/padma/README.txt

 New Tool: Replace URL
 New features on Content Block
  - Custom link to featured image
-New option to edit add styles to stuck wrappers
+ - Custom overlay color when is used featured image as background New option to edit add styles to stuck wrappers
 New features in Api Block
  - New outside the block CSS selector in register_block_element() to allow add styles through the Visual Editor to html when its outside the block html, just add \ before the selector. eg. $this->register_block_element( array( 'selector' =>  '\.pushy-site-overlay' ) );